tbender4/kotlin_intro/0_getting_started.md

 goodbye
 ```

+Notice how `"hello"` was printed before `"goodbye"`.
 While this may appear obvious, this must be stressed during the next topic.

 ## Closing notes